rashidabengali/Project1/README.md

 - Renders the total number of ***Likes*** and **Reviews** on the screen for each *Restaurant* by *Users*.

 `.sort method`
+- The *Cuisines* are listed in the alphabetical order.
-- The Restaurants are listed in the order of the number of ***Likes***.
+- The *Restaurants* are listed in the order of the number of ***Likes***.
 The one with highest number of likes will always render at the top of the page so that the ***Users*** can make choices based on the popularity if they prefer.
 - *Users* cannot *Like* one *Restaurant* MORE THAN ONCE.

 ![likes](app/assets/images/like.png)